-The Return, is the first English translation of the award winning play Il Ritorno, by Sergio Pierattini, sold out at the Etcetera Theatre, during the 2012 Camden Fringe Festival.
+The Return, the English premiere of the award winning play Il Ritorno, by Sergio Pierattini, sold out at the Etcetera Theatre, during the 2012 Camden Fringe Festival.

 CENTRAL TO THIS ELEGANT AND MINIMALIST PLAY IS THE FAILURE OF A MARRIAGE BETWEEN TWO PEOPLE COMING FROM DIFFERENT CULTURES… (…) THE PLAYWRIGHT FOCUSES ON THE MORBID RELATIONSHIPS BETWEEN MEMBERS OF A FAMILY FROM THE “DEEP NORTH” OF ITALY… THEY CAN’T ACCEPT TO HAVE BEEN SO HEAVILY SCARRED BY THE DEATH OF SOMEBODY WHO IS SUPPOSED TO BE ONE OF OUR SOCIETY’S WEAKEST LINKS: AN IMMIGRANT….
 A QUESTION HOVERS IN THE AIR: HAVE THEY BECOME LIKE THIS AFTER THE MURDER?
 OR WAS THE MURDER THE DIRECT CONSEQUENCE OF A RACISM HIDDEN AT THE CORE OF ITALIAN SOCIETY?